Top NHL Free Agents in 2017

 More top NHL free agents available in 2017

-Honourable mentions: Trevor Daley, Shane Doan, Mike Fisher, Jarome Iginla, Ryan Miller, Brendan Smith, Drew Stafford, Mark Streit, Dennis Wideman
+Honourable mentions: Nick Bonino, Brian Boyle, Trevor Daley, Shane Doan, Mike Fisher, Sam Gagner, Jarome Iginla, Ryan Miller, Brendan Smith, Drew Stafford, Mark Streit, Dennis Wideman